 While at work, Flash is approached by Katy Kiernan who knows he was present when Venom and Toxin saved the school from the symbiote slayers.
 He dismisses her, telling her that he did not see everything because he locked himself up for protection.
 Later, Venom is being attacked by several villains, like Constrictor and Lord Deathstrike as Lord Ogre put a bounty on his head.
 Flash realizes he needs some help and contacts Katy for a meeting so she can help set him up with various resources.

 Flash is incognito as an elderly woman as he meets with Katy as to not draw attention.
 Flash continues to fight off the countless contracts that Lord Ogre has sent after him, all the while meeting with Katy's resources and allies to establish his own network around the city.
 Flash intervenes as Jack O'Lantern is chasing Andi and about to hurt her and her father.
 Flash and him fight, but Jack manages to slip out of Venom's grip and mortally stab Andi's father in the chest.
 Flash snaps and attacks even fiercer than before.
 Jack attempts to kill Andi with poison bombs, but Flash extends the symbiote to Andi to attempt to filter the poison.
-But something unexpected happens as part of the symbiote instead bonds to Andi making her, her own symbiote outfit.
+But something unexpected happens as part of the symbiote instead bonds to Andi, transforming her into Mania.

 Flash and the newly possessed Andi manage to defeat Jack.
 The pumpkin head soon breaks, revealing that the Jack underneath was someone else that just happened to have been hypnotized with all of the previous Jack's memories and abilities.
 The new Jack escapes, causing Andi and Flash to follow him where they are led into a trap with all of the assassins gunning for them.
 Andi almost kills the fake Jack for killing her father, but Flash talks her out of it.
 The two then web up the remaining assassins.
 Flash keeps in touch with Andi after she moved in with her aunt.
 The separation gives Flash time to think about how Andi became so adept at using the symbiote so fast.